 When Wisconsin businesses were hit by the pandemic, we knew we had to do the right thing and support their recovery.
 Our entrepreneurs are innovative and resilient, and with the right support from the state, they could overcome these challenges to not only survive, but thrive.

 Today, the success of our small business programs can be seen across Wisconsin.
+During his first term, Gov. Evers has invested over $1 billion to support small businesses.

 Starting in the summer of 2020, our “We’re All In” grant program invested in Wisconsin small businesses to help them get back on their feet by rehiring or retaining workers, keeping the lights on, or stocking their shelves.
 We also took steps to help the restaurant and lodging industry recover stronger than before.
 These investments alone directed over 125,000 grants to Wisconsin small businesses.